Following the suggestions in this section will help you to:

 Cows with their heads raised are a sign that too much pressure is being placed upon the herd.
 Understanding how cows’ senses and their social behaviours affect their interpretation and reaction to stimuli will help in the development of good handling practices.

-This herdsperson is too close to the cows.
+In the first image below, the herdsperson is too close to the cows.
 The cows’ heads are raised as a result of pressure from the herdsperson.
 They can no longer watch where they place their feet, or avoid more dominant cows.
+In the second image, the cows are walking with their heads down so they can see where to put their feet.

 Cow Senses and Behaviours